Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Related Work

 Digital attacks assume they can hijack the prediction system to directly feed adversarial examples into the targeted model.
 Considering that this requirement is usually impractical, other researches try to realize adversarial attacks by inserting perturbations into the physical world. \cite{kurakin2018adversarial} shows adversarial examples printed on papers are partly effective to fool DNN classifiers.
-However, because of the discrepancy between the designed attacker in the digital space and the physical attacker recorded by the camera, a key task is to retrieve robust adversarial examples that can be faithfully realized. \cite{jan2019connecting} approximates the full digital-to-physical transformation to search perturbations in a simulated parallel world.
+However, because of the discrepancy between the designed attacker in the digital space and the physical attacker recorded by the camera, a key task is to retrieve robust adversarial examples that can be faithfully realized. \cite{jan2019connecting} approximates the full digital-to-physical transformation to search perturbations in a simulated world.
 To deal with the wide range of diversities in real world scenarios, e.g. view points, illuminations, and noises, \cite{athalye2018synthesizing} gets a distribution of transformations involved in the optimization procedure, including rescaling, rotation (in 2D or 3D), translation of image, and so on.

 However, former small perturbations are too subtle to be captured by cameras in the wild.
-Therefore, recent physical-world adversarial attack methods attempt to generate strong but stealthy perturbations in real world.
-For example, stickers and graffiti type perturbations are attached on targeted object, e.g. a road sign, to achieve targeted mislcassification from arbitrary view points.
+Therefore, recent physical-world adversarial attack methods attempt to generate strong but stealthy perturbations in the real world.
+For example, stickers and graffiti-type perturbations are attached to targeted objects, e.g. a road sign, to achieve targeted misclassification from arbitrary viewpoints.
 Wearable attack perturbations like clothes~\cite{xu2020adversarial} and eye-glasses~\cite{sharif2016accessorize} are capable of fooling detection systems with improved stealthiness.
-Moreover, laser beams~\cite{duan2021adversarial}, shadows~\cite{zhong2022shadows}, and projection~\cite{gnanasambandam2021optical} are utilized to craft attack perturbations in physical world without touching target objects.
-We refer readers to~\cite{wei2022survery} for thorough literature reviews on physical adversarial attack.
-All these researches on physical adversarial attack have to make a trade-off between attack efficacy and eye conceivability.
+Moreover, laser beams~\cite{duan2021adversarial}, shadows~\cite{zhong2022shadows}, and projection~\cite{gnanasambandam2021optical} are utilized to craft attack perturbations in the physical world without touching target objects.
+We refer readers to~\cite{wei2022survery} for thorough literature reviews on physical adversarial attacks.
+All these researches on physical adversarial attacks have to make a trade-off between attack efficacy and eye conceivability.